-Not every editor will work in every genre, particularly those who focus on developmental editing.
+Not every editor will work in every genre, and this is particularly true of those who focus on developmental editing.
 You’ll want to find out which genres your editor has an interest in and which ones they have experience in for best results.
-An academic editor may not be an expert on futuristic, sci-fi novels, and that can make for a difficult professional edit!
+An academic editor may not be an expert on futuristic, sci-fi novels, and that can make for a difficult professional edit.

 Not all editors can do everything.
 Some are experts in grammar and cleaning up copy, but aren’t trained in helping you develop the structure of your story.
 Some have time for unlimited one-on-one consultations with their clients, while others charge an hourly fee for phone conversations.